Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: The enhanced algorithm

 Formally, for an edge set $F\subseteq E$, a vector $f:E\rightarrow\R$ is an {\sl $F$-pseudoflow}, if $f_{ij}\ge 0$ for $ij\in E\setminus F$ (but it is allowed to be negative on $F$).
 For such an $f$, let us define

 If $ij\in F$, then the residual capacity of $ji$ is $\infty$.
 In every phase of the algorithm, we maintain an $F$-pseudoflow $f$ for a revealed arc set $F\subseteq F^*$.

 Provided the revealed arc set $F\subseteq F^*$, we will aim for $F$-optimal solutions as defined below; we prove that finding an $F$-optimal solution is essentially equivalent to finding an optimal one.
-We say that $f:E\rightarrow \R$ is {\sl $F$-optimal}, if it is an $F$-pseudoflow with $Ex_b(f)=0$ and there exists a potential vector $\pi:V\rightarrow \R$ with
+We say that $f:E\rightarrow \R$ is {\sl $F$-optimal}, if it is an $F$-pseudoflow with $\rho_f\equiv b$ and there exists a potential vector $\pi:V\rightarrow \R$ with

-This is stronger than the optimality condition (\ref{cond:opt}) by requiring the inequality also on arcs in $\obe F$.
+This is stronger than the optimality condition (\ref{cond:opt}) in that it also requires the inequality on arcs in $\obe F$.
 On the other hand, it does not imply optimality as it allows $f_{ij}<0$ for $ij\in F$.
 Nevertheless, it is easy to see that every optimal solution $f^*$ is also $F$-optimal for every $F\subseteq F^*$.
 This is due to the definition of $F^*$ as the set of arcs satisfying $\pi_j-\pi_i= C_{ij}'(f_{ij})$ whenever $(f,\pi)$ satisfies (\ref{cond:opt}).
 Conversely, we shall prove that provided an $F$-optimal solution, we can easily find an optimal solution by a single feasible circulation algorithm, a problem equivalent to maximum flows (see \cite[Chapters 6.2, 7]{amo}).